jorruior/CIPHER/README.md

 Other parameters:

 -p/--pvalue: P-value based on a negative model in random introns, predefined thresholds in scores.py.
-0.05 (default and recommended), 0.01, 0.005.
+0.05 (default and recommended), 0.01, 0.005, none.
+If none is selected, all predicted ORFs will be printed.

 -t/--threshold: Minimum predicted ORF length in amino acids.
 24 (default) or 60.